 - Organized Retail Crime Activity

 Step Three: Understanding Trends and Developing Insights – Determine What it Means

-Our loss prevention offerings are moving more closely to advances in next-generation business intelligence (BI) tools to better understand LP trends and evaluate insights.
+Our loss prevention offerings are moving more closely to advances in next generation business intelligence (BI) tools to better understand LP trends and evaluate insights.
 One of the initial uses of BI tools is leveraging them to generate massive volumes of compiled data, which then require an extensive manual evaluation by an in-house employee to determine what it all means.
-When it comes to internal theft for example, this would involve recognising trends of concealed fraud and evaluating statistics for consistent and inferred employee behaviour.
+When it comes to internal theft for example, this would involve recognizing trends of concealed fraud and evaluating statistics for consistent and inferred employee behavior.
 One BI tool that is gaining momentum in the loss prevention space is Software as a Service or SaaS.
-For example, Sensormatic’s SMaaS platform or Shrink Management as a Service provides a cloud-based solution that can analyse detailed data with predictive analytics to identify and disrupt in-store shoplifting patterns.
-SMaaS is a smart technology that combines a defined set of KPIs based on district, region and enterprise to identify:
+For example, Sensormatic’s SMaaS platform or Shrink Management as a Service provides a cloud-based solution that can analyze detailed data with predictive analytics to identify and disrupt in-store shoplifting patterns.
+SMaaS is a smart technology that combines a defined set of KPIs based on based on district, region and enterprise to identify:

 - Electronic Article Surveillance (EAS) effectiveness;

 - Actionable loss prevention insights into shrink;